-If you are a member of the armed forces and have suffered an injury in the line of duty in the past 3 years, that was caused through negligence by your employer and not through enemy influence or anything you did wrong, then you are entitled to compensation.
+If you are a member of the Armed Forces and you have suffered an injury in the past 3 years, that was caused by the negligence of your employer, then you could be entitled to compensation.
 To find out if your armed forces injury claim qualifies for compensation, you should first visit Accident Advice Helpline’s website, where a simple 30-second test will assess if you have a valid claim.

-Accident Advice Helpline’s website also has a handy compensation calculator that allows potential claimants to find out how much compensation they might be entitled to.
-That way they can make an informed decision, if the next step is worth their while.
+Accident Advice Helpline’s website also has a handy compensation calculator that allows you to find out how much compensation you might be entitled to claim.
+That way, you can make an informed decision, if the next step is worth your while.

 You’re surrounded by highly trained experts – what could possibly go wrong?